Islamic Republic of Iran Armed Forces: Cyberwarfare

 It has been reported that Iran is one of the five countries that has a cyber-army capable of conducting cyber-warfare operations.
 It has also been reported that Iran has immensely increased its cyberwarfare capability since the post presidential election un-rest.
-Furthermore, China has accused the United States of having initiated a cyber war against Iran through websites such as Twitter and YouTube in addition to employing a hacker brigade for the purpose of fomenting unrest in Iran.
-It has also been reported in early 2010 that two new garrisons for cyberwarfare have been established at Zanjan and Isfahan.
+In 2010, China accused the United States of having initiated a cyber war against Iran through websites such as Twitter and YouTube in addition to employing a hacker brigade for the purpose of fomenting unrest in Iran.

-Nuclear program

-Fifth major branch of IRGC Nuclear Command Corps and Nuclear Security and Protection Corps was incorporated publicly 16 March 2022.

-Size
+In early 2010, two new garrisons for cyberwarfare were established at Zanjan and Isfahan.
+As of 2024, Iran's cyber activities have become more sophisticated, engaging in a persistent cyber struggle with Israel that focuses on espionage, information warfare, and attempts to target critical infrastructure, although Israel maintains a technological edge.

 Budget

 Iran's 2021 defense budget was estimated to be $25.0 billion by IISS.

 Defense industry

 Under the last Shah of Iran, Mohammad Reza Pahlavi, Iran's military industry was limited to assembly of foreign weapons.
 In the assembly lines that were put up by American firms, such as Bell, Litton and Northrop, Iranian workers put together a variety of helicopters, aircraft, guided missiles, electronic components and tanks.

 In 1973, the Iran Electronics Industries (IEI) was established.
 The company was set up in a first attempt to organize the assembly and repair of foreign-delivered weapons.
 The Iranian Defense Industries Organization was the first to succeed in taking a step into what could be called a military industry by reverse engineering Soviet RPG-7, BM-21, and SAM-7 missiles in 1979.

 Nevertheless, most of Iran's weapons before the Islamic revolution were imported from the United States and Europe.
 Between 1971 and 1975, the Shah went on a buying spree, ordering $8 billion in weapons from the United States alone.
 This alarmed the United States Congress, which strengthened a 1968 law on arms exports in 1976 and renamed it the Arms Export Control Act.
 Still, the United States continued to sell large amounts of weapons to Iran until the 1979 Islamic Revolution.